Are you ready to make a lifelong commitment to improving a child’s life through adoption?

 - own your own home - as long as the building is suitable for caring for a child, it does not matter if you own or rent it

-- have a clean criminal record - although offences against children immediately prohibit a person from adopting a child, other convictions do not necessarily rule an individual out from adopting as we would consider you on an individual basis.
+- have a clean criminal record - although offences against children immediately prohibit a person from adopting a child, other convictions are considered on an individual basis.

 However, you do need to be: